Brain Injury Attorneys

 Brain injuries range from mild to severe:

-- A moderate brain injury is usually the result of some sort of force, such as a car accident or violent shaking.
+- A moderate brain injury is usually the result of some force, such as a car accident or violent shaking.
 While some people recover fully from these injuries, others can have debilitating, devastating long-term consequences.

 - Severe brain injuries often mean there is no return to the person’s status before the accident or incident.
 These are usually the result of a dramatic incident such as a severe concussion or crush injury causing an open head wound, though closed brain injuries can also be severe.
-This type of injury can cause both short- or long-term consequences and can increase the risk of diseases like Parkinson’s and Alzheimer’s.
+This type of injury can cause short- or long-term consequences and increase the risk of diseases like Parkinson’s and Alzheimer’s.

 Compensation for a Brain Injury